grantj-re3/BadLieGolf/Links_CourseManagement.md

      * Course management – around the greens
        + If you have a simple chip inside 20-yards aim to hole it.
        + See links to chipping guide and chipping games.
-       + Practice with 8-iron, sand wedge and putter. on the course, choose the option you feel most confident with.
+       + Practice with 8-iron, sand wedge and putter.
+On the course, choose the option you feel most confident with.
      * Summary:
        + Be clear with your strategy, break down each hole and work backwards to come up with the best plan you can.
        + This approach doesn’t guarantee success, but it maximises your chances.